Realizing the Vision of the World Computer

 The IC's multi-subnet architecture is much more powerful than the well-known sharding approach because it enables smart contracts on different subnets to communicate with each other seamlessly – much like services in a traditional microservices architecture, but fully on chain.
 Canisters communicate via asynchronous messages, i.e., they don't block on sending a message, but process the response when it eventually arrives.
 This novel approach to inter-canister calls allows for scaling out the IC by simply adding more subnets.

 The core ICP makes heavy use of chain-key cryptography, a toolbox of advanced cryptographic protocols (based on threshold cryptography) that enables the decentralized operation of the IC with unprecedented scalability.
 Chain-key cryptography also includes a sophisticated collection of technologies for robustly and securely addressing operational concerns, such as how to deal with faulty nodes or protocol upgrades, which we call chain-evolution technology (for example, enabling nodes to easily join a subnet without validating every block beginning from the genesis block, as in other blockchains).
-Another building block in the chain-key crypto toolbox are chain-key transactions.
+Another building block in the chain-key crypto toolbox are chain-key signatures.
 They enable a canister to interact with (write to) other blockchains using threshold cryptography.

 The Internet Computer was launched and open-sourced on May 10th 2021 by the DFINITY Foundation.
+The Internet Computer is now an independent network controlled by ICP token holders but DFINITY continues supporting its evolution.

 Core IC Protocol